Best Practices for Authoring Private NuGet Packages in the Enterprise

 While Microsoft has a pretty good step-by-step tutorial on how to create and publish a NuGet package with Visual Studio, the publishing steps are for nuget.org, and it doesn’t give any guidance for how to manage your project once it’s created.

 In general, your NuGet project should follow the same conventions that other projects at your organization use.

 - Single Project.
 This generally means having its own source code (git) repository and issue tracker… even if it’s a small library.

 - Wiki Page.
 A wiki page will be especially important, even if it’s just a readme file inside your repository.
-This will help other developers use the library, and allow them to build-upon the documentation you start.
-At a minimum, it should have a brief description of the library, how to use/maintain the project, and have links to the issue tracker.
+This will help other developers use the library, and allow them to build upon the documentation you start.
+At a minimum, it should have a brief description of the library, how to use/maintain the project, and links to the issue tracker.
 Later on, as you make major new versions of the package, you can add upgrade notes to the wiki page.

 - CI/CD Automation.
 Especially with tools like BuildMaster, it’s easy to create a CI/CD Pipeline for NuGet from the start so that even 1.0.0 is delivered as consistently as others.

 Package Metadata in the Enterprise

 Metadata is an important aspect of all NuGet packages.
 Standardizing which properties to use (and how) is important: the wrong metadata can lead to problems like confusion and wasted time for developers, or even deploying the wrong package to production.